-The 21 card game, as it’s also known, is a banked game, which means that you play against the house (a dealer) rather than other players.
-The aim of blackjack (as the name alludes) is to get a hand closer to 21 than the dealer without going over it.
+Blackjack rules are easy to grasp.
+Blackjack is a banked game, which means that you play against the house (a dealer) rather than other players.
+The aim of blackjack is to get a hand closer to 21 than the dealer without going over it.

-So, in our blackjack rulebook, we’ll be looking at the basic blackjack rules that US players can read and use as a guide the next time they play.
-We’ll also be taking a look at the blackjack dealer rules so that you have an idea about what’s happening with your opponent.
-Finally, we’ll be looking at the rules that vary either depending on where you’re playing and the variation of the game you’re playing at online gambling sites.
+In our blackjack rulebook, we’ll be looking at the basic blackjack rules you need to know to play the game properly.
+We’ll also be taking a look at the dealer’s rules, so you have an idea of what’s happening with your opponent.
+So, read on and become a pro today!